 Exercise breaks: This is purely a stretching and gentle exercise break to do to relieve muscle fatigue.
 These should be done every one to two hours.

 Ergonomic software: It is easy to lose track of how long you’ve been working.
 There is software that monitors how long you’ve been on the computer and will alert you to take a break at different intervals, and offer easy ergonomic exercises to keep your muscles loose and in top office shape.

 There are plenty of products out there to improve your workplace environment and promote top spine health.
 Consider an ergonomic chair, computer accessories, or sit-stand desk to help maintain proper posture.

 These products can be adjusted and customized to your needs.
 They encourage healthy long-term habits that can reduce and prevent various types of injuries.
 Sit-to-stand desks allow transition from sitting to standing position.
 Varying your posture throughout the day is highly beneficial to general health and even helps to burn extra calories.

 These ergonomic products are for creating a healthy/safe work environment.
 Therefore take some time to research the product you are interested in before buying.
 Here are a few questions to think about:

-- Do the manufacturer’s claims make sense or are too good to be true?
+- Do the manufacturer’s claims make sense, or are they too good to be true?

 - Is there evidence that can support their claims?

 - Is it a cheap knock-off?
-Knock off products should be avoided as they can worsen and create more injuries.
-However, when it comes to the brand name products, don’t go for the fully loaded models that could cost quite a bit, instead find something in the middle but that still meets ergonomic standards.
+Knock-off products should be avoided as they can worsen and create more injuries.
+However, when it comes to brand-name products, don’t go for the fully loaded models that could cost quite a bit, instead find something in the middle that still meets ergonomic standards.